 Policy Statement - Upon proper authorization of the Town Board, an employee or Elected Official will be reimbursed for expenses associated with carrying out Town business, including, but not limited to, meals, lodging, mileage, parking, highway tolls, and training and membership fees.
-A voucher with all required documentation and corresponding receipts must be submitted to the Town Clerk in order for the reimbursement to be processed.
+A voucher with all required documentation and corresponding receipts must be submitted within sixty days to the Town Clerk in order for the reimbursement to be processed.
+Meals, lodging, and incidental expenses will be reimbursed at the per diem rate established by the General Services Administration for that locality.
+Travel will be reimbursed at the current IRS mileage rate.

 Expense Approval - Each employee is expected to exercise reasonable judgment when incurring charges that will be submitted for reimbursement.
-Prior approval from the Department Head and/or Town Board will be required for non-routine expenditures in excess of \$250.
+Prior approval from the Department Head or Town Board will be required for non-routine expenditures in excess of \$250.
 The Town Board reserves the right to reject reimbursement requests that are deemed unreasonable or inappropriate.